pivotal-cf/bookbinder/README.md

     cd final_app
     bundle
-    ruby app.rb
+    rackup

-This will start a Rackup server to serve your documentation website locally at [http://localhost:4567/](http://localhost:4567/).
+This will start a [rack](http://rack.github.io) server to serve your documentation website locally at [http://localhost:9292/](http://localhost:9292/).
 While making edits in documentation repos, we recommend leaving this running in a dedicated shell window.
 It can be terminated by hitting `ctrl-c`.

-You should only need to run the `bundle` the first time around.

 ## Continuous Integration